 The innermost layer of the tooth is the pulp or nerve.
 These tissues provide the blood supply your tooth needs to stay alive.
 If you ever develop an abscess, it’s because the pulp is infected or dying.

 There’s also a bonus tooth layer that only covers the root surfaces, called cementum.
 The cementum offers a foundation for tiny fibers to attach the tooth to the bone and gum tissues around it.

 Great oral hygiene can help you keep your natural teeth for life.
-But even though enamel is strong, it’s not indestructible.
+But even though tooth enamel is strong, it’s not indestructible.
+A good oral health care routine can also help prevent gingivitis and periodontal disease.
 You’ll need to brush and floss daily, use fluoride regularly, and schedule a cleaning with your hygienist at least twice a year.

 How many teeth do humans have?
-It depends!
-If you take care of your smile, you could enjoy all 32 (or 28, if your wisdom teeth are extracted) for several years to come.
+The number of teeth depends on a few things!
+If you have good oral health and take care of your smile, you could enjoy all 32 (or 28, if your wisdom teeth are extracted) for several years to come.